dhruv8sh/kara/README.md

 ## New Indicator style
 These are stored inside ```contents/ui/representations/```.
 To test yours, add the path to the switch statement inside ```contents/ui/main.qml```.

+- Positions are now handled by a gridlayout and thus making future development simple.
-- Each indicator is placed at the beginning of the applet.
-So you need to manipulate the position of each one by using ```x``` and ```y``` properties.
+- Each representation will be placed inside a parent rectangle.
+To update the gridlayout of the dimensions of the representation, call updateGeometry(w,h) from within each representation.
-- The parent element has no way of knowing the length of the content you are placing in there, since it is dynamically choosing from representations.
-  - There is a ```len``` property inside main.qml for you to keep track of.
-Add or subtract from it to grow or shrink the size of the parent element, or your representation will overflow/underflow
-  - The best way to do this is by adding ```Component.onCompleted``` and ```Component.onDestruction``` signals to keep track of that for you.
-  - If your representation is resizable, it is recommended to add ```onWidthChanged``` and ```onHeightChanged``` signals to keep track of the changing size.
+- Get to work making your representations, and open a pull request.
+Make sure to beautify it.

+!!If your representation is really close another one, see if it would make more sense to first add a configuration option for it.

 ## Adding new config options
 These will only be added after careful consideration and should not directly be added by the contributor.
 If you are opening a pull request for a new indicator or highlight style, hard-code the values temporarily.

 # Installation
 cd into the cloned directory and run ```sh install.sh```.